yangyutu/llm_book.github.io/_sources/docs/chapter_foundation/transformers.md

 At this point, it is clear that the memory and computational complexity required to compute the attention matrix is quadratic in the input sequence length $n$.
 This could be a bottleneck the overall utility of attention-based models in applications involving the processing of long sequences.

-### Comparison With Recurrent Layer In Sequence Modeling
+### Comparison with Recurrent Layer in Sequence Modeling

 This section compares self-attention layers with recurrent layers, which are commonly used in sequence modeling.